-Your Vote
+our Vote

-If you cannot attend, I strongly encourage you to exercise your right to vote by appointing a proxy to vote at the AGM on your behalf.
+As the present situation may change in response to COVID-19, with further restrictions on travel or changes as to how the meeting itself may be conducted, I strongly encourage you to exercise your right to vote and to submit your proxy as early as possible - even if you currently plan to attend the meeting in person.
 You can appoint a proxy online, which is a quick and easy way of doing this.
 Simply go to www.sharevote.co.uk and follow the instructions.
-Alternatively you can appoint a proxy using the enclosed proxy form.
+Alternatively, you can appoint a proxy using the enclosed proxy form.
 A completed form should be sent to the Company's registrar, Equiniti Limited ('Equiniti'), in the envelope provided.
 For more information on appointing a proxy, please refer to the proxy form.

-Proxy appointments must be received by Equiniti no later than 11.00 am on Tuesday 14 May 2019.
+Proxy appointments must be received by Equiniti no later than 11.00 am on Tuesday 19 May 2020 in order to be valid.